 Letter from the Principal

-The Patchogue-Medford High School 2025-2026 Program of Studies Handbook is an essential resource, filled with valuable information.
-We encourage you to review it thoroughly.
-Each year, we expand our course offerings to ensure that students have access to programs that are engaging, challenging, and aligned with their interests.
-Our goal is to provide a well-rounded academic and elective curriculum that empowers every student to discover their passion and achieve their fullest potential before graduation, whether they plan to pursue higher education, enter the military, attend trade schools, or enter the workforce.
+The Patchogue-Medford High School 2026–2027 Program of Studies Handbook remains one of the most valuable resources for our students and families.
+I encourage you to review it thoroughly as you explore the many opportunities available for the upcoming school year.
+Each year, we continue to expand and refine our course offerings to ensure that students have access to programs that are engaging, challenging, and aligned with their interests.
+Our goal is to provide a comprehensive academic and elective curriculum that empowers every student to discover their passion and reach their fullest potential, whether their path leads to higher education, military service, trade school, or joining the workforce.

 Sincerely,